About Us

 The Economics Club intends to better the Harvard-Westlake community by serving as a way for students to explore the field of economics, providing a medium to adjudicate student-led trading competitions, and acting as a channel for communication with the parent body and other like-minded student organizations around the country.
 Our club acts as a platform through which students can further their knowledge about a field that they could potentially pursue.
 The club hosts weekly meetings at which they discuss various economics topics, organizes a stock market challenge, and produces a bi-monthly podcast.

-Microfinance Club
+Hinsdale Microfinance Club

 Hinsdale Central High School